Sean Legacy

 Sean Rossini (born November 28, 1995), better known by the ring name Sean Legacy, is an American professional wrestler.
-He is signed to WWE under the WWE ID program and performs on the NXT and Evolve brands.
+He is signed to WWE, where performs on the NXT brand.

 Rossini has also competed across the independent wrestling circuit and appeared in promotions including All Elite Wrestling, wXw, GWF and Pro Wrestling NOAH.

 Early life

 Sean Rossini was born on November 28, 1995, in Evans, Georgia.
 He attended Evans High School, where he was involved in athletics and developed an early passion for physical fitness and performance.
 Growing up, Rossini was a fan of professional wrestling and admired larger-than-life characters in WWE, which inspired him to pursue a career in the industry.

 Professional wrestling career

-Independent circuit (2016–present)
+Independent circuit (2016–2025)

 Rossini made his professional wrestling debut on October 29, 2016, under the ring name Sean Legacy.
 He wrestled for several American independent promotions.
 He also competed in singles action on an episode of AEW Dark in 2020, facing Will Hobbs.
 Legacy had a short stint working for Pro Wrestling Noah, including an appearance at the All Together event, where he teamed with Chris Ridgeway to defeat TMDK (Zack Sabre Jr. and Kosei Fujita).

 In July 2025, Legacy was announced as one of the six finalist in the tournament to crown the inaugural WWE ID Men's Championship.